 The United States of America and Papua New Guinea

-26 weeks of paid maternity leave would increase US women's labor force participation to the tune of a 5% increase in GDP.
+26 weeks of paid leave would increase US women's labor force participation to the tune of a 5% increase in GDP.

 Paid leave in the U.S. is an elite privilege -- only 6% of people working low-wage jobs have access to any paid family leave.